 The expiration date is assigned at the time of recommendation to approve the research at a convened meeting.
 The research expires one day less than the assigned review interval.
-For example, a research project approved for annual review on 11/4/2018 will expire on 11/3/2019; research activities are allowed to take place on the day of expiration).
+For example, a research project approved for annual review on 09/01/2024 will expire on 08/31/2025; research activities are allowed to take place on the day of expiration).
+As stated previously, although system reminders are sent, the PI is responsible for being aware of upcoming expiration dates in order to submit continuing review materials in a timely manner.